 Okay, okay, we admit that’s not exactly breaking news, but did you know that when it comes to rapid weight loss some veggies reign supreme while others fall fairly flat in comparison?
 It’s true!
 Thanks to their specific nutritional profiles, certain produce-aisle picks can help you trim down by revving your metabolism, turning off belly fat genes and frying flab—and that’s on top of all their other health-boosting benefits.

-These powerful veggies remind us a bit of those overachievers you loved to hate in high school—you know, the ones who not only got straight A’s, but also scored the hottest date to prom and got voted soccer captain, too.
+These powerful veggies remind us a bit of those overachievers you loved to hate in high school—you know, the ones who not only got straight A’s but also scored the hottest date to prom and got voted soccer captain, too.
 The primary difference between produce and Mr. Popular?
-Veggies don’t aim to make you jealous with their superhuman skills, they want you to use them to your advantage so you can reach your better body goals.
+Veggies don’t aim to make you jealous of their superhuman skills, they want you to use them to your advantage so you can reach your better body goals.
 Read on to learn which delicious picks fit the bill and discover delicious ways to incorporate them into your diet.

 Popeye’s favorite veggie is a great source of not only protein, but also vitamins A and C, antioxidants and heart-healthy folate.
 One cup of the green superfood has nearly as much protein as a hard-boiled egg—for half the calories.
 Looking to get the biggest nutritional bang for your buck?
 Be sure to steam your spinach instead of eating it raw.
 This cooking method helps retain vitamins and makes it easier for the body to absorb the green’s calcium content.
 Add a handful to soups, omelets, pasta dishes and veggie stir-fries, or simply steam it and top with pepper, garlic, olive oil and a squeeze of lemon.
 Or blend some into these 23 Best Protein Shake Recipes!

 Tomatoes are packed with the antioxidant lycopene, which studies show can decrease your risk of bladder, lung, prostate, skin, and stomach cancers, as well as reduce the risk of coronary artery disease.
-Just one cup of the sun-dried version will lend you 6 grams of satiating protein, 7 grams of fiber and ¾ of your RDA of potassium, which is essential for heart health and tissue repair.
+Just one cup of the sun-dried version will lend you 6 grams of satiating protein, 7 grams of fiber and 75 percent of your RDA of potassium, which is essential for heart health and tissue repair.
 They’re also rich in vitamins A and K. Use them as a pizza topping, a tangy addition to salads, or snack on them right out of the bag.

 Ghrelin is your body’s “I’m hungry” hormone, which is suppressed when your stomach is full, so eating satiating high-fiber and high-protein foods is a no-brainer.
-The humble artichoke is a winner on both counts: It has almost twice as much fiber as kale (10.3 g per medium artichoke, or 40% of the daily fiber the average woman needs) and one of the highest protein counts among vegetables.
-Boil and eat the whole shebang as a self-contained salad (why not add a little goat cheese and sun-dried tomatoes?),toss the leaves with your favorite greens and dressing, or peel and pop the hearts onto healthy pizzas and flatbreads and lose belly fat.
+The humble artichoke is a winner on both counts: It has almost twice as much fiber as kale (10.3 g per medium artichoke, or 40 percent of the daily fiber the average woman needs) and one of the highest protein counts among vegetables.
+Boil and eat the whole shebang as a self-contained salad (why not add a little goat cheese and sun-dried tomatoes?), toss the leaves with your favorite greens and dressing, or peel and pop the hearts onto healthy pizzas and flatbreads and lose belly fat.

 It’s enough to make Popeye do a spit take: Despite their wimpy reputation, a cup of green peas contains eight times the protein of a cup of spinach.
-And with almost 100% of your daily value of vitamin C in a single cup, they’ll help keep your immune system up to snuff.
+And with almost 100 percent of your daily value of vitamin C in a single cup, they’ll help keep your immune system up to snuff.
 Layer them into a mason jar salad or add them to an omelet to boost eggs’ satiating power.

 You may have heard that spicy hot peppers can help you scorch calories, but did you know that mild peppers can have the same effect?
 Thanks to a metabolism-boosting compound, dihydrocapsiate, and their high vitamin-C content, sweet red and green peppers can help you lose weight.
 A cup of these bell-shaped veggies serves up to three times the day’s recommended vitamin C—a nutrient that counteracts stress hormones which trigger fat storage around the midsection.
-For fat-blasting ways to cook with any of these best vegetables, don’t miss the 150+ weight-loss recipes in Zero Belly Cookbook!
+For fat-blasting ways to cook with any of these best vegetables, don’t miss the 150+ weight-loss recipes in the Zero Belly Cookbook!

 In addition to warding off prostate, breast, lung and skin cancers, this flowery vegetable can also help you whittle your middle.
-According to experts, broccoli contains a phytonutrient called sulforaphane that increase testosterone and fights off body fat storage.
+According to experts, broccoli contains a phytonutrient called sulforaphane that increases testosterone and fights off body fat storage.
 It’s also rich in vitamin C ( a mere cup of the stuff can help you hit your daily mark), a nutrient that can lower levels of cortisol during stressful situations, helping those abs take center stage.
 The only downside?
 It can make some people with sensitive stomachs a bit gassy—which isn’t a good look if you’re planning to hit the beach or rock a tight-fitting outfit.
 That’s no reason to steer clear of this veggie on a day-to-day basis, though.
 Whip up our Garlicky Beef and Broccoli with Broccoli Noodles recipe to reap the belly-flattening benefits —just not the day before you need to look your leanest.

 Pickles are low-cal, filled with fiber and covered in vinegar—which is all good news for your waistline.
 In fact, just one large pickle has 15 calories and 2 grams of belly-filling fiber, so eating three or four can actually leave you feeling pretty satiated for less than 100 calories!
 Every dieter knows that eating filling snacks are paramount to weight-loss success, but how does the vinegar help the fat-fighting cause?
 Studies show acidic foods help increase the rate at which the body burns off carbs by up to 40 percent—and the faster you burn off carbs, the sooner your body starts incinerating fat, which can help you get that lean look you crave.
 Add these tangy, pickled cucumbers to sandwiches and burgers or munch on them solo to start feeling more confident in your skivvies.